ZiyuGuo1995/EMS506U_Mirror/README.md

-# EMS506U_Mirror
- This is a mirror of IT class materials for module EMS506U
+Teaching material for module EMS506U Computational Methods and Data Science in Engineering